About Bill & Kim Cook

 2016: Bill and Kim, because they wanted to travel extensively in their motorhome, decided to sell a large portion of their single-family rental homes.
 In 2016 & 2017, they sold 28 of their 35 investment properties.
 One of these homes was sold for cash, the rest were sold with owner financing.
 In other words, with the 27 properties they sold and carried back the note, Bill and Kim went from receiving monthly rent checks to receiving monthly mortgage checks.

-2017: Converted their HSA account to self-direct.
+2017: Converted their HSA account to self-directed HSA account.

 2018: Sold their horse ranch and moved into their motorhome full time and began traveling around the country nonstop.